 One of the best things about running is we always have the opportunity for a new challenge.
 Beginner trail running is often a place where long time road runners find themselves when they’re in need of a new feeling, scenery or challenge.

 Trail running and especially trail races are entirely different than training for something like a 10 mile road race, but don’t let that intimidate you.
+Let it excite you for new automatic PRs.

 How do I start trail running?